 Days 08: Ride to Kharnoor Lake

-We roll down the White river valley and visit a Tuvan family.
+We roll down the White River valley and visit a Tuvan family.
 Also known as the Uriankhai this ethnic people of Turkic origin have historically been moving around southern Siberia.
-Traditionally they practice shamanism - a worship of ancestral and natural spirits but today their belief is a strong blend with Tibetan Buddhism.
+Traditionally they practice shamanism, the worship of ancestral and natural spirits, but today this belief is blended with Tibetan Buddhism.
 We use the chance to learn of their way of life and to taste food and drinks offered by the unwritten local rules.
-After the visit we climb back to the brim of the valley towards Holy Mt.
+After the visit, we climb back to the brim of the valley towards Holy Mt.
 Shiveet and cycle along its base.
 A massive flat rock strewn with hundreds of images of wild beasts, cattle and hunting people lies at the mountain east end.
 From there we roll downhill into the widening valley for another 20km.
-After lunch we leave the White river valley behind and climb to a highland tundra using seasonal migration roads.
+After lunch, we leave the White River valley behind and climb to a highland tundra using seasonal migration roads.
 We spend the night at 2600m.

 Day 9: Bike to Khoton Lake

 Continue further south enjoying spectacular scenery: grassy uplands, alpine lakes and rugged hills.
 We will be travelling at an average altitude of 2500m but still depending on the time in the summer we might come across locals moving with antique Russian trucks fearlessly negotiating tricky mountain roads.
 We may also meet Kazakh hunters who train golden eagles and use them for hunting.
 Although actual hunting is done in winter you can still see the massive birds and have a photo taken holding one on your arms to impress your family and friends.
 At the day’s end, we arrive at Khoton, a spectacular alpine lake bordering China’s Xinjiang province.

 Day 10: Rest Day